Nkjefferson/webware-final/README.md

-I have already set up a database for this app to access.
+I have already set up a database (in production) for this app to access.
 Haven't created the right tables, or anything like that.

+YOU GUYS WILL NEED A LOCAL POSTGRESQL DATABASE TO RUN THIS LOCALLY.

 Here's the plan.
 We have a database storing three models:
     Student(id, name, profile_text, img_url)